PeterDaveHello/tor-socks-proxy/README.md

    Just note that all the connections will be terminated and need to be reestablished.

+## DNS over Tor

+- Point your router's or device's DNS server to `127.0.0.1`.
+- Go to [dnsleaktest](https://www.dnsleaktest.com) to run a test.

 ## Note

 **For the Tor project sustainability, I strongly encourage you to help [setup Tor bridge/exit nodes](https://trac.torproject.org/projects/tor/wiki/TorRelayGuide)([**script**](https://github.com/PeterDaveHello/ubuntu-tor-simply-setup)) and [donate](https://donate.torproject.org/) money to the Tor project *(Not this proxy project)* when you have the ability/capacity!**